 Prophecy: Viking Child did pretty well when it was released and featured cartoon-like graphics with amusing animations for Brian.
 The game was probably inspired by Wonder Boy in Monster Land, but several unique elements exist.

-The platforming can be a little rough as Brian doesn’t always have the best movement speed, but the combination of action, adventure and platformer gameplay is enjoyable.
+The platforming can be rough, as Brian doesn’t always have the best movement speed, but the combination of action, adventure, and platformer gameplay are enjoyable.
 The music, especially the first track, is brilliant.
 Overall it's an underrated game.